-With the prevalence of Asthma in children increasing, in late 2014 schools have been allowed to hold spare emergency reliever inhalers.
+Schools are allowed to hold spare emergency reliever inhalers.
+With Asthma in children increasing, as of late 2014, schools have been allowed to hold spare emergency reliever inhalers.

 Asthma UK, who campaigned for the change, found that 86% of children have been without their own inhaler because it was lost, forgotten, broken or had run out.

 But there is a solution.
 Schools can buy inhalers and spacers in small quantities, and on an occasional basis, without a prescription.
 However, pharmacies are not required to provide inhalers or spacers free of charge to schools and it is likely there will be a small charge.